dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 +-----------------------------------------------------------------------------+
 ```

-### Installation for Docker
+### Docker installation
-I and they, SimpleDet guys, strongly recomment to install SimpleDet with docker.
+I and SimpleDet guys strongly recommend you to install SimpleDet with docker.
 Don't worry even if you are not docker person.
 Refer to this link,
 <https://dongjuns.github.io/machine/learning/Machine-Learning-Set-up/>
+---

-## Installation SimpleDet with docker
+## SimpleDet with docker
 Finally we came to here, we can use SimpleDet docker image!
 <https://github.com/TuSimple/simpledet/blob/master/doc/INSTALL.md>
 ```